Skip to content

 Capacity tuning

-Set capacity to a reasonable upper-bound estimate.
-Too low causes extra allocations; too high wastes memory.
-For write operations (no result set), the default 16 is fine.
+Pick a reasonable upper bound.
+Too low triggers extra allocations; too high wastes memory.
+For write operations (no result set), the default 1 is fine — capacity is ignored.

 CancellationToken